mooreds/docs-1/references/connectors/stripe-documentation.md

 ## get_all_files

-<p>Returns a list of the files that your account has access to.
-The files are returned sorted by creation date, with the most recently created files appearing first.</p>
+Returns a list of the files that your account has access to.
+The files are returned sorted by creation date, with the most recently created files appearing first.

 <details><summary>Parameters</summary>